hypered/curiosity/content/documentation/why.md

 # Final thoughts

 With Curiosity, I think I've shown how features can both exist in a live system and be faithfully re-used in the documentation without duplication.
+With additional business expert inputs, I believe complete (business) features could have been implemented in the timeframe of the project.
 Curiosity is very small and it's hard to prove that the approach would scale for the whole Smart eco-system, but I think it would, and also that a production system could be built this way (instead of merely a prototype).

 I didn't talk about the more technical aspects of Curiosity, but it's written very similarly to a real system.
-For instance, it is setup within a virtual machine image, with a reverse-proxy, ready to be deployed in a cloud provider or on-premises infrastructure, as demonstrated by [`smartcoop.sh`](https://smartcoop.sh) and a basic continuous integration and automated deployment pipeline exists.
+For instance, it is setup within a virtual machine image, with a reverse-proxy, ready to be deployed in a cloud provider or on-premises infrastructure, as demonstrated by [`smartcoop.sh`](https://smartcoop.sh), and a basic continuous integration and automated deployment pipeline exists.

 Unfortunately Curiosity failed to attract a discussion centered around it.